meghna/responsive-web-demo/README.md

-This is an example of a responsive web design build using Compass, [Susy] (http://susy.oddbird.net/), [Twitter bootstrap] (https://github.com/jlong/sass-twitter-bootstrap)
+This is an example of a responsive web design build using [Compass] (http://compass-style.org/), [Susy] (http://susy.oddbird.net/), [Twitter bootstrap] (https://github.com/jlong/sass-twitter-bootstrap)